Clarocque95/Excel.Coffee.Sales/Coffee.Sales.Excel.Project.md

 ### Step 15
-Copied the "TotalSales" worksheet and create a new worksheet which I renamed "SalesBarChart".
+Copied the "TotalSales" worksheet and created a new worksheet which I renamed "SalesBarChart".
 Modified the pivot table by removing "Quarters".
 I then created a pivot chart using the data from the pivot table.
-This side-by-side bar chart will show total sales for every coffee type by year.
+This side-by-side bar chart will show the total sales for every coffee type by year.

 ### Step 16
 Created two more pivot tables within a new sheet called "Dashboard".
 These pivot tables act like cards in Power BI and Tableau.
-The first pivot table shows the total sales and the second pivot table shows the total transactions.
+The first pivot table shows the total sales, and the second pivot table shows the total transactions.

 ### Step 17